 The wearing of jewellery is not allowed in school for safety reasons.
 Children with pierced ears may wear small studs only.
 If children wear watches, they must be responsible for looking after them.
-Children should wear sensible footwear to school.
+Children should wear sensible footwear at all times, including when the weather is hot.
 Children should wear black shoes.